swiftlang/swift-evolution/proposals/0525-rawspan-safe-loading-api.md

   ///
   /// - Parameters:
   ///   - n: The number of `T` elements to initialize.
-  ///   - type: The type of the instances to store.
+  ///   - type: The type of the elements to store.
   ///   - initializer: A closure that initializes new elements.
   ///     - Parameters:
   ///       - typedSpan: An `OutputSpan` over enough bytes to initialize